Pecan Praline Pumpkin Bread

 What You’ll Need

-This luxurious loaf is made with kitchen and pantry staples.
+The pecan praline pumpkin bread and crunchy topping is made with kitchen and pantry staples.
 Scroll down to the recipe card for the specified amounts.

-For the Pecan Praline Topping
+Pecan Praline Topping

-• Light Brown Sugar: Packed into the measuring cup.
+• Light Brown Sugar – Packed into the measuring cup.

 Three pieces of pecan praline pumpkin bread stacked on top of each other

-How to Make Pecan Praline Pumpkin Bread
+How to Make Pumpkin Bread With Pecan Praline

 I love how the smooth brown sugar icing enhances the praline swirled into this pumpkin bread, but you can leave it off if you’d like.
 Just keep in mind that the top of the loaf might be a little more crumbly when you cut into it.
 Either way, it’ll be divine.

-Let Cool: Remove the loaf from the oven and allow it to cool to at least room temperature before you remove it from the pan.
+• Cool the bread completely.
+Remove the loaf from the oven and allow it to cool to at least room temperature before you remove it from the pan.

-Make Icing: Combine all of the glaze ingredients in a saucepan.
+• Add the icing.
+Combine all of the glaze ingredients in a saucepan.
 Heat the mixture over medium heat until it’s melted and boiling.
 Let it boil for about 30 seconds, then pour it into a heat-proof bowl so it doesn’t continue cooking.
+While the icing is still warm, drizzle it onto the pumpkin bread.
+Slice, and serve!

 Want to make sure your praline pumpkin bread comes out perfect?
 These helpful tips will light the way.

-• Let the Bread Cool: Don’t try to remove your loaf from the pan while it’s still warm!
+• Let the bread cool.
+Don’t try to remove your loaf from the pan while it’s still warm!
 In order to prevent breakage, wait until it fully reaches room temperature.

 A loaf of homemade pumpkin bread covered in a drizzle of brown sugar icing

+• Freeze.
 Without the brown sugar icing on top, this pumpkin bread freezes beautifully.
 Simply wrap it tightly in a layer of plastic wrap and a layer of foil, then freeze it in a freezer-safe storage bag.
+Enjoy your pumpkin bread within 2 months of freezing.
+Thaw the loaf in the fridge overnight before adding the icing (if desired).

 Print